Luther Lecture 2017

 New Staff/Appointments and Retirements:

-- Kevin Schwab was hired as the Interim Financial Analyst in November 2015;
+- Justine Esplen was hired as interim Assistant to the Dean in November 2017;

 Celebrating Faculty Success